About the scheme

 DVS will focus on assisting you to meet the terms of the operator licence.

 Compliance activity will be focused on issues identified or information received indicating that licence terms are not being met.
-In these circumstances, DVS will seek to work with you to raise standards.
+In these circumstances, DVS will work with you to raise standards.

-Those operators who consistently fail to meet the standards or to implement recommended improvements will be subject to action, which may include being subject to an audit or ultimately having the license suspended or revoked.
+Those operators who consistently fail to meet the standards or to implement recommended improvements will be subject to action.
+This may include being subject to an audit or ultimately having the license suspended or revoked.

 When the scheme comes into force

-DVS is currently in the process of developing the legislation required to bring the scheme in.
+DVS is in the process of developing the legislation required to bring the scheme in.

 What action is required